Natural Playgrounds for Children: Advantages and Problems

-People who have observed the effects of natural play on children say that the advantages far outweigh the risks or inconveniences.
-In fact, many observers of children in natural play areas are very impressed with the benefits that they provide to the children.
+People who have observed the effects of play on children say that the advantages of natural play areas far outweigh the risks or inconveniences.
+In fact, many observers of children are very impressed with the benefits that the areas provide.
 I think that the creation of a natural playground is an idea that is definitely worth exploring.

-An interesting article about the benefits of risk in playgrounds
+- An interesting article about the benefits of risk in playgrounds from the Vancouver Sun

 © 2012 Linda Crampton